 NIDWAN believes that Empowerment is one of the keys to achieve sustainability and can make important changes into women's lives

 Indigenous communities, especially indigenous women, are known as the custodians of the land.
-All over the World, Indigenous people have been claiming their right to express their concerns and views on climate change.
+All over the World, Indigenous people have been claiming their right to express their concerns and views on environmental justice.

 As indigenous people, we possess the knowledge and skills needed to progress towards a sustainable World.
 The young indigenous generation need to get involved in cultivating, preserving and sharing our traditional and customary practices and values.

-In this regard, NIDWAN focus on researching, raising awareness and reporting locally and internationally on the impact of climate change on indigenous people with disabilities.
-NIDWAN also collaborates with organizations on the front-line of climate change.
+In this regard, NIDWAN focus on researching, raising awareness and reporting locally and internationally on the impact of environmental justice on indigenous people with disabilities.
+NIDWAN also collaborates with organizations on the front-line of environmental justice.

-NIDWAN is advocating for the representation and participation of indigenous people and indigenous people with disability into climate change negotiations.
+NIDWAN is advocating for the representation and participation of indigenous people and indigenous people with disability into environmental justice negotiations.

 In the event of a crisis or natural disaster, NIDWAN provides support for individual needs such as building material, assistive devices and medication.
 NIDWAN also assists collective needs with building community houses, peer counseling for the survivors and training for stakeholders and people with disabilities after disaster.